 UT Austin Acceptance Rate

-UT Austin’s acceptance rate in 2019 (that’s for the class of 2024) varied depending on the geographic location of the student.
-In-state applicants had a 48.5% admission rate; of those, 19.5% were not automatically admitted.
-Out-of-state applicants had a 25.9% admissions rate.
+UT Austin’s acceptance rate varies depending on the geographic location of the student; overall, it was 32%.
+In-state applicants had a 42% admission rate.
+Out-of-state applicants had a 15% admissions rate.

 UT Austin GPA Average

 The stats from the UT Austin admissions office focus on class rank rather than GPA.
-97% of students joining the UT Austin class of 2024 graduated in the top 10 percent of their high school class, and 96 percent graduated in the top quarter.
+87% of students joining the UT Austin last year graduated in the top 10 percent of their high school class, and 96 percent graduated in the top quarter.
 That first number may be slightly skewed by the automatic admission process, but the second number gives you a good idea of what to aim for.

 How to get into UT Austin if your GPA’s lower than the UT Austin GPA average?
 Ace the classes you can before applying but know that there’s only so much in your control.
 Knock those factors you can control out of the park: letters of recommendation, essays–and, of course, test scores!